Occupational therapy service for children and young people

 • One-to-one specialist support from an occupational therapist to help develop skills in areas like bathing, toileting, feeding, dressing, as well as play and hand skill development.

-• A program of agreed targets and goals for the child or young person, in collaboration with parents or carers who support them.
+• A programme of agreed targets and goals for the child or young person, in collaboration with parents or carers who support them.

 • Coaching and education for parents/carers and professionals working with your child or young person.
 This may relate to your child’s specific difficulties in carrying out activities of daily living.

-• Assessment and recommendation for providing specialist equipment at home, as well as nursery or school e.g. seating for positioning and play.
+• For children aged under 5, we complete assessment and recommendations for providing specialist equipment at home, as well as nursery e.g. seating for positioning and play.

-• Working closely with Physiotherapists and Speech and Language Therapists within the local Children's Therapy Service as well as other professionals and agencies involved in the care of the child or young person.
+• We work closely with Physiotherapists and Speech and Language Therapists within the local Children's Therapy Service as well as other professionals and agencies involved in the care of the child or young person.

 Who is if for